 Time to Put on Your Writer’s Hat

-Another way to grow your network online is by joining groups.
+Another way to grow your virtual network is by joining groups.
 LinkedIn, Facebook and Meetup have thousands of groups focused on a wide array of topics.
 Once you’re in, it’s time to join the conversation.
 Whether you share an article you read or the one you wrote, or comment on someone else’s content, you’ll want to engage and make your presence known.
 Groups are also great way to stay up on industry news and gain a new perspective.
-The 24 Seven talent recruitment team highly recommends joining groups that interest you and have the potential to further your career.
+The 24 Seven recruitment agency team highly recommends joining groups that interest you and have the potential to further your career.

 Better Yourself and be a Better Connection